Angry customers consume the majority of your agents’ time at work.

 More times than not, customers don’t really want to cancel their service.
 Let’s be honest, canceling service can be a huge hassle.
 Even if your company makes it easy, customers likely have to seek out a replacement service, then go through the process of starting fresh elsewhere.

 Most of the time, people who call to cancel are simply testing your company’s dedication to customer happiness.
-Customers who want to cancel will likely start a conversation by listing all the reasons they’re fed up or their expectations weren’t met.
+Customers who want to cancel will likely start a conversation by listing all the reasons they’re fed up or how your company didn’t meet their expectations.
 Then, they’ll leave the door open for your agents to swoop in and do anything to make them stay.

 Coach your agents to sprout some wings and start swooping.
 Give agents wiggle room to handle these situations.
 Empower them to do what it takes to save a customer relationship (within reason, of course).
 And, give them the resources they need to make these decisions in a pinch.
 With the right words, some problem solving, and a little bit of dazzle, you can save at-risk customers AND keep them happy.

 - Thank them for the opportunity to fix the relationship.

 “Thank you so much for reaching out and giving me the opportunity to resolve your issues.
 I’m happy you reached out, so I can fix this for you.”

 - Commit to going the extra mile.